SGDInstitute/apollo/content/collections/pages/sgdinstitute/transgender-justice.md

             marks:
               -
                 type: lead
-            text: 'The Transgender Justice Teach-in is dedicated to centering trans, nonbinary, and intersex knowledge, experiences, and liberation. '
+            text: 'The Trans(Gender) Justice Teach-in is dedicated to centering trans, nonbinary, and intersex knowledge, experiences, and liberation. '
       -
         type: paragraph
         content:
           -
             type: text
             text: 'This program, held annually in the fall, is a partnership between the Midwest Institute for Sexuality and Gender Diversity and the University of Minnesota-Duluth''s Gender and Sexuality Initiatives.
-More information about the fall 2022 Transgender Justice Teach-in will be made available later this year.'
+More information about the fall 2022 Trans(Gender) Justice Teach-in will be made available later this year.'
     type: content
     enabled: true
   -